jorgegalveias/accounting/README.md

 # Purpose
-This project regards accounting control functions of any enterprise
+This project regards accounting control functions of any enterprise.

 # Project Setup